Do you sometimes experience a skipped beat in your chest? Or feel a racing of the heart?

 Your heart might beat too slow, too fast, or with an irregular beat.
 It may feel like skipped beats or a brief pause.
 It might be so slight that you don’t even feel it or experience any symptoms.
 You may have an irregular heartbeat or an arrhythmia.
 Fortunately, there are treatments available for arrhythmias.
 However before you can begin treatment, the condition must be diagnosed.

 A simple, one-time test with the Zio by iRhythm system could be all you need to find out whether or not you have an arrhythmia and what kind you have.
 Your doctor can then use this data to prescribe the most effective form of treatment.

 Arrhythmias may be caused by many different factors, including prior heart attack or heart disease, high blood pressure, diabetes or sleep apnea.
 Irregular heart rhythms can also occur in "normal, healthy" hearts.

 Atrial fibrillation (also called AFib or AF) is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure and other heart-related complications.
 At least 2.7 million Americans are living with AFib.

 Normally, your heart contracts and relaxes to a regular beat.
 In atrial fibrillation, the upper chambers of the heart (the atria) beat irregularly (quiver) instead of beating effectively to move blood into the ventricles.

-For more information visit the American Heart Association website
+For more information, visit Arrhythmia Alliance and the American Heart Association website.

 You can use the the interactive AFib Risk Assessment tool to help estimate your risk of AFib.